holunda-io/bpm-ai-connectors-camunda-8/README.md

 ### 🆕 What's New in 1.0
 * Option to use small **AI models running 100% locally on the CPU** - no API key or GPU needed!
-  * Pre-selected models known to work well, just select from dropdown
+  * Curated models known to work well, just select from dropdown
   * Or use any compatible model from [HuggingFace Hub](https://huggingface.co/models)
 * Multimodal input:
   * **Audio** (voice messages, call recordings, ...) using local or API-based transcription
-  * **Images / Documents** (document scans, PDFs, ...) using local OCR or multimodal AI models
+  * **Images / Documents** (document scans, PDFs, ...) using local or API-based OCR or multimodal AI models
 * Ultra slim docker image (**60mb** without local AI)
 * Logging & Tracing support with [Langfuse](https://langfuse.com)